Hostaway

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

-They serve adjacent needs but don't currently overlap on shipped themes.
-Sunsama is currently shipping more aggressively (velocity 6.3 vs 1.3), with 0 editorial sparks in the last 30 days against 0.
+Both compete on the same themes — mcp — within PM.
+Sunsama is currently shipping more aggressively (velocity 6.3 vs 2.5), with 0 editorial sparks in the last 30 days against 0.
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Top ClickUp alternatives in PM are ranked by recent ship velocity.
 Browse the "ClickUp alternatives" section above for the current picks, or visit /alternatives/clickup for the full list with editorial commentary on each.